 You know what I’m talking about… the part at the very edge of the pan, almost like it has been overcooked.
 So, after many less than stellar cheesecake recipes I’ve finally come up with my own that is just how I like it.

 Now you can make this recipe and omit the chocolate covered strawberries if you want.
 I’m not gonna lie… while beautiful, in some situations it is a little impractical.
-However, just imagine that annoying co-worker trying to shove this thing in her mouth gracefully.
-Won’t happen.
-(I’m a terrible person)
+This does create a somewhat hard chocolate shell on the outside of the cheesecake.
+To soften it, just add a little bit of coconut oil while you melt it.

 So in all of my failed attempts at making the perfect mini cheesecake, I’ve managed to pick up a few useful tips and tricks along the way.
 I used to never be able to make a proper graham cracker crust.
 They always fell apart and it drove me insane.